 Derrick Lewis could be considered one of the breakout stars of UFC 229, as much as someone could have broken out from the mess.
 After a stunning come from behind knockout of Alexander Volkov, the “Black Beast” proceeded to take his shorts off in the octagon.
 Naturally, Joe Rogan questioned him about this, “why did you take your pants off” he asked.
 Derrick responded, “my balls was hot”.
 Peak “Black Beast”.

 The rest of the interview was pure gold, and after Joe Rogan commended Lewis on his Instagram game, the Houston native found his followers doubling to over 1 million.
 Now thanks to the UFC’s incessant need for a belt buckling to end a broadcast.

 Derrick Lewis has found himself in a title fight with DC at UFC 230.
 Interestingly, Lewis specifically mentioned in his post-fight interview that he was in no way prepared for a title fight, so he was rewarded with a title fight in three weeks.

 Honestly, if Lewis was going to get a title fight it was going to be after taking an arse whipping for three rounds before coming back in the third, then giving a hilarious post-fight interview where he undressed – specifically talked about how he didn’t want a title fight – then stepping in on three weeks’ notice to take on Daniel Cormier.
 He’s the hero MMA needs but not the one it deserves.

-In all seriousness this is concerning.
-The UFC have overbooked themselves to the point that they need to grab a fighter a day after a brutal fight to main event an event the next month, for UFC 230 at MSG of all places.
+In all seriousness, this is concerning.
+The UFC has overbooked themselves to the point that they need to grab a fighter a day after a brutal fight to main event an event the next month, for UFC 230 at MSG of all places.
 It’s almost as if more divisions would help, but no one’s talking about that so I guess I’m crazy.

 Images courtesy of ufc.com